chingkamhing/mongodb-seed/readme.md

 ## TLDR

-* compound index increase compound query dramatically (i.e. typically takes less than 1s)
+* compound index increase compound query dramatically from >25s to <1s for 857488 records